Midnex/Movoda/README.md

 Ability to check a players network, or clan's networth.
 Add Greenhouse calculations, including support for Google Calendar, or Google Keep reminders Min timer calculator for skills
+Update to a web based interface allowing other users to log in.